Gábor Temesvári

 Gábor Temesvári (born 29 March 2002) is a Hungarian handball player who plays for MOL Tatabánya KC.

 Career

 Club

 Gábor started his career in Békési FKC.
 Moved from Békési FKC to Balatonboglár, the National Handball Academy (NEKA) in 2017.
 He made his debut in the first team in NEKA in 2019, and in that season he scored 10 goals in 16 matches in the then still Nemzeti Bajnokság I/B team.
 In 2021, NEKA was promoted to the first division, Nemzeti Bajnokság I, Gábor scored 42 goals in the season.
 He made his debut in Nemzeti Bajnokság I in the 2021/22 season, scoring 47 goals in 26 games.
 On November 17, 2023, cartilage surgery was performed on his knee, and he recovered by the start of the 2024/25 championship.
 In the spring of 2024, NEKA surprisingly won a bronze medal in the cup, where Gábor could not play because of his injury.
 In the summer of 2025, he transferred to MOL Tatabánya KC.
+In 2026, the team reached the final of the Hungarian Cup, but were defeated there by ONE Veszprém.
+Gábor could not play in the final due to injury.